 - If you choose not to migrate your Nest account, your existing WWN device connections will continue working with your Nest account and Nest app uninterrupted.
-But you won't have access to new features that will be available with a Google Account, the Google Home app and the WWGA programme.
-If we make changes to the existing WWN connections available to you with your Nest account, we will make sure to keep you informed.
+But you won't have access to new features that will be available with a Google Account, the Google Home app and the WWHG programme.
+If we make changes to the existing WWN connections available to you with your Nest account, we will make sure that you are kept informed.

 - After 31 August 2019, you will no longer be able to create new WWN connections, but your existing connections will continue to work with your Nest account.